jlahmed/projects/TicTacToe/README.md

 ## Execution

 1) Run docker.
-2) Double click the bat file.
+2) Double click the bat file or run the following in terminal/command prompt: docker run -it jlahmed/projects:TicTacToeTerminal